Haskell Indian Nations University: Hiawatha Hall

 Originally constructed in 1898 and dedicated on March 12, 1899, Hiawatha Hall was named after the historic Onondaga leader of the same name.
 The hall was built by the United Methodist Church to serve as a campus chapel (although it has also served as a general auditorium and as a girl's gym at various times in the school's history), and today it is the oldest building still standing on the Haskell campus.
 Hiawatha Hall is currently owned by the federal government and has been closed for decades because the government has not allocated money to pay for necessary repairs—despite the building being on the National Historic Landmarks list.

 Osceola and Keokuk Halls

 Osceola and Keokuk Halls are collectively known as O-K Hall.
 Constructed in 1884, Osceola and Keokuk served as dormitories for men and women, respectively.
 Osceola was a famous Seminole warrior, whose name means "Rising Sun".
 Keokuk, a Sac and Fox whose name means "Watchful Fox", was not a hereditary chief, but recognized for his skillful leadership, force of character, and brilliant oratory.
 O-K Hall is currently a residential hall for both women and men.

 Pocahontas Hall

-Pocahontas Hall was built in 1931 and was named after the daughter of Powhatan, paramount chief of the Powhatan confederacy.
+Pocahontas Hall was built in 1931 and was named after the daughter of Powhatan, Mamanatowick of the Powhatan Confederacy.
 She married English colonist John Rolfe, and they were ancestors to many descendants of First Families of Virginia.
 It serves as a residential hall for freshman women and female students transferring from other colleges and universities.